William-King977/eng84_devops_intro_vagrant/README.md

 * A cuture which promotes collaboration between Development and Operations Team to deploy code to production faster in an automated and repeatable way.
 * A practice of development and operation engineers taking part together in the whole service lifecycle.
 * An approach through which superior quality software can be devloped quickly and with more reliability.
+* An alignment of development and IT operations with better communication and collaboration.

 ## DevOps Value
 * CAMS Model